-From the Ranger: Gluepot Reserve is open.
-Entry to Gluepot is only via Lunn Road (from Goyder H'way) -don't let your sat-nav lead you astray.
-Gas fires only on the reserve please.
+Gluepot Reserve is open.
+Entry is only via Lunn Road (from Goyder H'way) -all other ways lead to locked gates.
+Please note: strictly gas fires only on the reserve.
 There is no need to book campsites in advance.
-(7 February 2021)
+(11 June 2021)

 - Most of the weed species on Gluepot are concentrated around the 18 dams which were in use when the Reserve was first purchased.
 A few months after Gluepot was purchased it was estimated (Fiona Bennett) that no more that 200 Ha of Gluepot were possible weed control targets.
 Since then 16 dams have been closed and a dogged program of weed control has meant that over half of the dams on Gluepot are weed free.
 (Although they should be checked periodically.)

 - Dams are checked for weeds periodically – at least twice per year